 Employee Training: Curriculum

 The training outline and content to achieve the objectives of the training program is referred to as the curriculum.
 The curriculum includes teaching aids, handbooks, visual aids, webinars, and computer tutorials.
-When developing training curriculum, you must ensure the curriculum is effective, is the lowest cost possible and results in an increase in employee effectiveness.
-Training can be designed to occur in different settings such as classroom, on-the-job, self-study, web-based, workshop, and software based simulations.
+When developing a training curriculum, you must ensure the curriculum is effective, is the lowest cost possible and results in an increase in employee effectiveness.
+Training can be designed to occur in different settings such as the classroom, on-the-job, self-study, web-based, workshop, and software-based simulations.
 Identification of the following variables will help you to develop the overall training curriculum.

 - The total number of employees requiring training.